 Owners may note certain things that cause the condition to worsen such as exposure to specific materials, foods or chemicals.
 Owners should make sure the reaction is only located around the muzzle and not spreading.
-They should also monitor the dog’s reaction (if any) to the acne and any other unusual symptoms such as lack of or change in appetite, diarrhea, vomiting, etc.
+They should also monitor the dog’s reaction (if any) to the acne and any other unusual symptoms such as lack of or change in appetite, diarrhea, vomiting, and excessive scratching.

 Veterinarians may perform one or several of these tests to determine the underlying causes of the acne because of the high probability of complicating infections.

-- Hair Pluck - A few strands of hair from the affected area(s) may be pulled to look at under a microscope to check for parasites such as demodex mites.
+- A few strands of hair from the affected area(s) may be pulled to look at under a microscope to check for parasites such as Demodex mites.
 Hair strands are also a good way to test for fungal infections.

-- Blood Test - This may not be warranted as a test immediately but only after lack of response to initial treatment.
+- This may not be warranted as a test immediately but only after a lack of response to initial treatment.
 Blood tests can be used to rule out or in some diseases that will affect the skin such as autoimmune diseases or neoplasia.

 Treatment tends to be quite simple, especially once any infections are diagnosed, and the initial cause is determined.

-- Topical – Topical treatments are most commonly used and are the initial treatment for most cases of canine acne, especially those with only a bacterial component.
+– Topical treatments are most commonly used and are the initial treatment for most cases of canine acne, especially those with only a bacterial component.
 Shampoos, cleansers, creams, and wipes may all be prescribed.
 Topical treatments might need to be used for the dog’s lifetime to prevent more breakouts.
-Benzoyl peroxide can bleach fabrics.
+Benzoyl peroxide can flush out and clean follicles.
 Topical retinoids can be drying and cause irritation to the skin.
 Topical steroids should only be used as a short-term solution as they can cause adrenal suppression.
 Some other creams can just be greasy or messy but with no ill-effects.

 Follow-up appointments are extremely important in treatment and recovery of canine acne due to the large number of possible causes.
 Initial tests and treatments will tend to be basic, and follow-up appointments help veterinarians and owners determine any other necessary tests or treatments based on results.
 The veterinarian will most likely have your dog come back within two weeks to make sure any oral antibiotics/antifungals have been effective, and the topical medications are working without negative effects.